How to Structure Sessions That Your Child Will Love

 Explore Guitar Music Theory

-Before your child starts playing the guitar, it’s important for them to understand the theory of playing music as well as the instrument itself.
+It's important for students to get their hands on the guitar right away and start playing!
+Along with that, it’s important for them to understand the theory of playing music as well as the instrument itself.

 A great guitar teacher will always spend time going over the history of the guitar and the different kinds of music that guitars can produce like classical, rock, blues and even folk.
 The instructor will also explain the differences between the various types of guitars that your child can learn how to play such as the bass guitar, the electric guitar and the acoustic guitar.